What is a drug eruption?

-The use of systemic steroids for drug eruptions, eg prednisone, is controversial.
+The use of systemic steroids for drug eruptions, for example, prednisone, is controversial.
 They are unnecessary if the rash is mild.
 Get advice from a specialist immunologist or dermatologist if the rash is severe.

-- Topical corticosteroids (eg, betamethasone cream) are safe in the short term, and may reduce symptoms.
+- Topical corticosteroids (such as betamethasone cream) are safe in the short term and may reduce symptoms.

 - Emollients can be applied liberally and frequently.

-- Urticaria often responds to antihistamines, but they are rarely useful for other eruptions.
+- Drug-induced urticaria often responds to antihistamines, but they are rarely useful for other eruptions.

 Educate the patient to avoid re-exposure to the responsible medication and known drugs with which it cross-reacts.

 As most serious drug eruptions are due to antibiotics, their use should be limited and underlying conditions should be treated in other ways whenever possible.
 For example, acne can be treated with isotretinoin.

 Clinicians should ask their patients about previous drug allergies when prescribing a new medicine.
 Drug allergies should be recorded in the medical record.
 Patients should remain alert and should remind their doctor and pharmacist of any previous reaction they have experienced.